OpenCourseProject/OpenCourse/INSTALL.md

     python manage.py runserver 0.0.0.0:80

 You can now point your browser towards the server's public IP and (if all goes well), you will see the OpenCourse homepage.
 If you run into an error take a look to see what it is asking you to do - usually this will be installing a missing dependency.

+*These are the end of the development instructions.
+Limited assistance will be provided going forward.*

+Now you can finally enable the production settings and setup an apache2 VirtualHost to run the site using the wsgi file provided in the ```opencourse``` directory.
+Note that you'll need to setup static file delivery with apache as well, and that you'll need to enable the installed mods:

+    sudo a2enmod ssl # if serving securely sudo a2enmod redirect # to implement strict SSL usage

+VirtualHosts, SSL certificate setup, static files, and final webserver implementation are all out-of-scope of these instructions.
+I'm happy to answer any questions that come up, but this is a process that needs to be done by the server administrator.

-You can also check the apache2 log at ```/var/log/apache2/error.log``` for any setup errors once you've setup your virtual host.
+If you encounter errors after the site is set up can check the apache2 log at ```/var/log/apache2/error.log```.
 Feel free to open an issue with the error in question if it's not obvious.

 From here, there's no step-by-step instructions.
 The data you'll serve depends on what you want your site to focus on.
 The copy you cloned has management commands setup at ```course/management/commands/``` that scrape data from the Schedule of Courses.